vstinner/vstinner.github.io/content/posix_locale.rst

     works, as does reading expecting unicode, using the surrogates hack.

-    This makes robustly working with non-ascii filenames on different platforms needlessly annoying, given no modern nix should have problems just using UTF-8 in these cases.
+    This makes robustly working with non-ascii filenames on different platforms needlessly annoying, given **no modern nix should have problems just using UTF-8 in these cases**.

     See the `downstream bzr bug for more
     <https://bugs.launchpad.net/bzr/+bug/794353>`__.